-In the winter of 1755, two Marshfield, Mass., selectmen knocked on the door of a family of seven Acadian exiles.
-They brought bad news: The two oldest sons, 23-year-old Francis and 15-year-old Paul, were to be placed in involuntary servitude.
-Francis was to work for a farmer, Paul as a sailor, though he suffered from debilitating seasickness.
+In the winter of 1755, two Marshfield, Mass., selectmen knocked on the door of the Michel family, seven Acadian exiles.
+They brought bad news: The two oldest sons, 23-year-old Francis and 15-year-old Paul, had to go into involuntary servitude.
+Francis would work for a farmer, Paul as a sailor, though he suffered from debilitating seasickness.

-There was no love for the French families living in New England.
-The French and Indian War was raging, and French families who refused to take a loyalty oath to the British were exiled from Nova Scotia.
-The Acadian refugees who landed in Puritan New England bore the added stigma of being Catholic -- and destitute.
+When the French and Indian War raged in Nova Scotia, French families refused to take a loyalty oath to the British ended up in exile.
+The Acadian refugees who landed in Puritan New England bore the stigma of their Catholic religion — and of their poverty.

-Beginning in 1755, nearly 10,000 Acadians were taken from their homes and forcibly deported to the British colonies and England in scenes of woe and distress.
-Their houses and farms were confiscated or burned.
-Families were deliberately separated.
+Beginning in 1755, the British took nearly 10,000 Acadians from their homes and forcibly deported them to the British colonies and to England.
+They confiscated or burned the Acadian exiles’ houses and farms, and deliberately separated families.

-The Michel family was lucky in some ways.
-They survived the disease-ridden voyage to Boston.
-The family wasn’t broken up.
-The two eldest sons threw off their indentures and were allowed to work for wages.
+The Michel family had more luck than most.
+They survived the disease-ridden voyage to Boston, and the family stayed together.
+The two eldest sons threw off their indentures and worked for wages.
 The town even helped feed and shelter them.

 French and Indian War

-When the French built two forts in nearby New Brunswick.
+In 1751, the French began to build Fort Beausejour in nearby New Brunswick.
 Shirley began recruiting forces to kick them out of Acadia.
-Troops that left Boston in May captured Fort Beausejour in June.
+Troops that left Boston in May of 1755 captured Fort Beausejour in June.

 On Nov.
 15, 1755 the first overcrowded ships filled with sick, hungry Acadian exiles arrived.
 There hadn’t been enough food for the journey and many died of smallpox or malaria.

-Massachusetts was the epicenter of Le Grand Derangement.
-Nearly 2,000 sailed into Boston Harbor, to be parceled out to the colony’s 98 towns.
+Nearly 2,000 Acadians sailed into Boston Harbor to be parceled out to the colony’s 98 towns.
 The General Court gave overseers of the poor the power to ’employ, bind out or support’ the Acadian families.
 That generally meant indentured servitude.

 The first ship, the sloop Seaflower, entered Boston Harbor with 206 destitute Acadians aboard.
-They continued to arrive until the French and Indian War ended in 1763.
-Once they arrived they were treated like convicts.
+They then continued to arrive until the French and Indian War ended in 1763.
+Once on shore, the colony treated them like convicts.

 Some took pity on the Acadian exiles.
 As a member of the General Court, Thomas Hutchinson tried to keep families together and helped write letters petitioning the Legislature.
 He may have helped Joseph Michel write a letter asking that his sons be released from their indenture.
 In Westborough, Ebenezer Parkman (grandfather of historian Francis Parkman) befriended Simon Leblanc and gave work to his children.

 More often the Acadian exiles were feared and hated.
-A letter to the editor of the Boston Gazette cautioned the Acadian exiles could escape in stolen ships or destroy the town or powder house, ‘heated with Passion and Popish zeal.”
+A letter to the editor of the Boston Gazette cautioned the Acadian exiles could escape in stolen ships.
+Or they could destroy the town or powder house, ‘heated with Passion and Popish zeal.”

 If there were any Catholic priests in Massachusetts, they weren’t allowed to say Mass.
 Acadians who wanted to get married did so by laymen and hoped they could renew their vows in front of a French priest some day in the future.

-At first, the Acadian exiles were allowed some freedom.
+At first, the Acadian exiles had some freedom.
 Some took jobs as sailors and left for Canada.
 In response, the General Court passed a law in April forbidding Acadian exiles to work as sailors.
-Soon after, lawmakers ordered them to stay within the boundaries of the towns to which they were assigned.
+Soon after, lawmakers ordered them to stay within the boundaries of their assigned towns.

-Marbleheaders complained about the 37 Acadians because they could escape by water -- and in the winter the town would have to support them.
+Marbleheaders complained about the 37 Acadians they got stuck with.
+The exiles could escape by water, but the town would have to support them if they didn’t.

-The towns expected the General Court to reimburse them for the expense of keeping the Acadian exiles; the General Court expected payment from Nova Scotia; and Nova Scotia expected payment from Great Britain.
-Massachusetts was the only colony known to help pay to feed, house and clothe the Acadian exiles who couldn’t support themselves.
+The towns expected the General Court to reimburse them for the expense of keeping the Acadian exiles.
+The General Court in turn expected payment from Nova Scotia.
+Nova Scotia expected payment from Great Britain.
+Only Massachusetts helped pay to feed, house and clothe the Acadian exiles who couldn’t support themselves.

-In Newton, only two of the 13 Acadian exiles were able to work.
-Most were children.
+In Newton, only two of the 13 Acadian exiles could work, since most were children.
 The town billed the General Court for a six-month supply of food for them: 206-3/4 pounds of pork, 166 quarts of milk and 10 bushels of Indian meal to the Acadians.

-In Methuen, Laurence Mius protested in the fall of 1756 that he was paid only three rods of old cloth, two pounds of dried cod and a pound of pork fat for two months of work.
+In Methuen, Laurence Mius protested in the fall of 1756 that he worked for two months, but received only three rods of old cloth, two pounds of dried cod and a pound of pork fat.
 The overseer of the poor chased him with a poker and beat him so badly he spit blood for a day.

 In Wilmington, John Labrador and his seven children lived in a house with no roof.
 He complained when the house flooded, and a town councilor told him to build a boat and navigate in it.

 Early on, Massachusetts officials tried to get rid of some of the refugees.
-Hancock outfitted a vessel to take some of them to North Carolina in May 1756.
-The Acadian exiles overpowered the crew and forced their way back.
+Thomas Hancock outfitted a vessel to take some of them to North Carolina in May 1756.
+But the Acadian exiles overpowered the crew and forced their way back.

-Massachusetts asked New Hampshire to take in some of the Acadians.
-New Hampshire refused.
+Massachusetts asked New Hampshire to take in some of the Acadians, but New Hampshire refused.

 Some Acadian exiles were confined to the workhouse or hospital in Boston.
-In 1760, colonial troops were returning from the war and the sick Acadian exiles were turned out of the hospital to make room for them.
+But then in 1760, colonial troops returned from the war.
+The sick Acadian exiles were turned out of the hospital to make room for the sick and wounded troops.

-In 1762, the Acadians were galvanized by the French occupation of St. John’s in Newfoundland, galvanizing the Acadians.
-In response, the British rounded up Acadian prisoners and put them aboard five English vessels headed toward Boston.
-The Massachusetts government refused them permission to land and sent them back to Halifax.
+In 1762, French forces occupied St. John’s in Newfoundland, galvanizing the Acadians.
+In response, the British rounded up more Acadians and put them aboard five English vessels headed toward Boston.
+But then the Massachusetts government refused them permission to land and sent them back to Halifax.

 Acadian exiles began arriving in New London, Conn., in late 1755 and continued through the next year.
-In the end, 400 arrived in Connecticut and were dispersed to 50 towns.
+In the end, 400 arrived in Connecticut and went to 50 different towns.
 Haddon received three, Hartford 13, Wethersfield nine, Farmington 14, and so forth.

-Under the Treaty of Paris of 1763, the Acadians were given 19 months to leave the British North American colonies for any French colony.
+Under the Treaty of Paris of 1763, the Acadian exiles had 19 months to leave the British North American colonies for any French colony.
 They began petitioning to go home to Nova Scotia, to Quebec, to France, or to the French West Indies, specifically Saint-Domingue (Haiti).

-There was no money to pay for their transport.
+However, they had to pay for their own transport.

-In 1766, 900 exiles in Massachusetts gathered in Boston and decided to return to their native land.
-They marched through the wilderness, 400 miles.
+In 1766, 900 Acadian exiles in Massachusetts gathered in Boston and decided to return to their native land.
+They marched 400 miles through the wilderness.
 Many died along the way.
-In Acadia they found the English had taken over their farms.
+Then in Acadia they found the English had taken over their farms.
 They found new homes in the counties of Digby and Yarmouth.

-Many found their way to Louisiana, where they are known as Cajuns.
+Many found their way to Louisiana, where they are called Cajuns.

-The Michel family had been among the lucky ones.
+The Michel family belonged to the lucky ones.
 A wealthy Marshfield landowner, Nathaniel Ray Thomas, supported them briefly.
 The town helped pay for wood for cooking and heating, let the family use a cow for milk and eventually paid for Joseph Michel’s funeral.

-Michel asked the General Court for help.
-He argued that the boys already had jobs and the indenture should be considered null and void.
-The General Court investigated and concluded that the boys' forced indenture wasn’t what they intended when Acadians were willing to work and didn't want to be indentured.
-The family stayed in Marshfield after the war was over.
+Michel then petitioned the General Court for help.
+He argued that Francis and Papul already had jobs and the indenture should be considered null and void.
+The General Court investigated and finally agreed with Michel.
+Since the Acadian boys were willing to work, they shouldn’t be forced into indenture, the Court decided.
+The family then stayed in Marshfield after the war ended.